michaelvalcic/bpoot/README.md

 # bpoot
-Bootstrap proportion function to generate n bootstraps.
+Bootstrap proportion function to generate n bootstraps in R.